awave1/lecture-notes/grst205/midterm01.md

     * Smaller and poorer settlements
     * Can also be reffered to as Iron Age due to high usage of iron (cuz its more common in Aegean area)
     * Some echoes of Minoan / Mycenaean civilizations preserved in Greek myths, traditions, and language
+    * 950 BC - Iron started being used more often
 6. **Greek Revival** 900 - 750 BC
     * Still Dark Age, but greeks were recovering
     * Collapse of Mycenaean civilization produces **Sub-Mycenaean potterry**